umccr/orcahouse/infra/app-sync/README.md

 ## Steps to Create a New AppSync GraphQL API

+You can generate a GraphQL schema from an Aurora RDS database using [AppSync RDS Introspection](https://docs.aws.amazon.com/appsync/latest/devguide/rds-introspection.html).
+This process outputs a JSON representation of your schema in SDL format.
+A custom script is then used to enhance this schema with query functions that support basic filtering and sorting.

+The script will:

+- Read the introspection-generated GraphQL SDL (in JSON format).
+- Add a `list` query function for the specified table.
+- Generate argument types to support filtering and sorting.

+> **Note:** This process currently supports only single-table models.

 ### 1. Duplicate the Existing Configuration

-1. Copy the `lims` folder and rename it for your new API (e.g., `myapi`).
+1. Copy the existing `lims` folder and rename it for your new API (e.g., `myapi`).
-2. Update the contents of `rds-data-config.json` to match the configuration for the new data source.
+2. Update `rds-data-config.json` with the configuration details for your new RDS data source.

 ---

 ### 2. Generate the GraphQL Schema

-Use the `generate_schema.py` script to introspect the model and output a GraphQL SDL schema.
+Use the `generate_schema.py` script to enhance the introspected schema with list queries and argument types.

+The AppSync introspection process produces a GraphQL SDL schema in JSON format (`schema-out-file`).
+The script reads this file and generates a new SDL schema (`graphql-out-file`) that includes:

+- Basic `list<TableName>` queries
+- Input types for filtering and sorting
+- Support for scalar types: `AWSDate`, `Float`, `String`, and `Int`

 #### Script Usage